Iyaad-luqman/kcg_app/README.md

 # College Student Dashboard

 Welcome to the  College Student Dashboard repository!
-This app serves as a comprehensive platform for KCG college students, offering convenient access to essential information and services in one place.
+This app serves as a comprehensive platform for college students, offering convenient access to essential information and services in one place.

 ## Overview